 *Chambers USA 2014, Legal 500 2007

-- Currently acting as national counsel for Endo Pharmaceuticals Inc. in product liability litigation, including an MDL, involving testosterone products regarding claims of heart attack, stroke and related cardiac issues.
+- Currently acting as co-national counsel for Endo Pharmaceuticals Inc. with her NY partner Andrew K. Solow, in product liability litigation, including an MDL, involving TRT (Testosterone Replacement Therapy) products defending against claims of heart attack, stroke and related cardiac issues.

-- Currently serving as national and local counsel for Endo Pharmaceuticals Inc. and Qualitest in the successful defense of lawsuits relating to a recall of several oral contraceptive products.
-Pam coordinates all phases of the litigation and has led her team to several successes, including successfully opposing formation of an MDL proceeding, and defeating two purported class actions in California and Illinois.
+- Previously served as national and local counsel for Endo Pharmaceuticals Inc. and Qualitest in the successful defense of lawsuits relating to a recall of several oral contraceptive products.
+Pamela coordinated all phases of the litigation and has led her team to several successes, including successfully opposing formation of an MDL proceeding, and defeating three purported class actions in California, Georgia and Illinois.

 - Previously acted as national counsel for Pfizer Inc. in the HT litigation.
 Responsibilities include acting as lead trial counsel, creating, coordinating and implementing the science defense and handling all phases of litigation, involving several hormone therapy products.